 One of the most immersive restaurants I’ve seen onboard a ship was Royal Caribbean’s Wonderland, something Marcus from Sparx Adventures was particularly wowed by;

 With people becoming more conscious about their food and how it’s sourced, the demand for meat-free and vegan friendly options on cruise ships is soaring.
-Vegan Cruiser Sanna has experienced first hand the changes occuring in the industry, including a fleet-wide vegan menu on Oceania Cruises where she enjoyed her best meal at sea onboard MS Nautica;
+Vegan Cruiser Sanna has experienced first hand the changes occurring in the industry, including a fleet-wide vegan menu on Oceania Cruises where she enjoyed her best meal at sea onboard MS Nautica;

 Our extravagant dining experience started with our eyes, as the tables were beautifully set with gorgeous Versace bone china, gleaming silverware and wonderful Riedel glassware.

-My main course was the finest vegan cooking I have ever had the pleasure to enjoy.
-An involtini stuffed with tofu, spinach and capers with pasta and olive tapenade sauce.
-Delicious, so flavoursome and cooked to perfection.
+My main course was the finest vegan cooking I have ever had the pleasure to enjoy, an involtini stuffed with tofu, spinach and capers with pasta and olive tapenade sauce – delicious, so flavoursome and cooked to perfection.

-The one area where most cruise ships fail is the provision of dairy-free desserts.
-Not on Oceania.
-A vegan ricotta pie with raspberry and vanilla sauce, I was in food heaven at this point, wanting to take the chef home with me!
+The one area where most cruise ships fail is the provision of dairy-free desserts – not on Oceania – a vegan ricotta pie with raspberry and vanilla sauce, I was in food heaven at this point wanting to take the chef home with me!

 Silk – Anthem of the Seas

 Cooking classes are also becoming more commonplace on cruise ships, when Britannia launched in 2015 ‘The Cookery Club’ began offering passengers the opportunity to experience making dishes under the instruction of ‘food heroes’ like James Martin and Cake Boy Eric Lanlard.
-Viking Sea has a similar concept where participants explore local food markets for ingredients to later cook onboard in your own private ‘Kitchen Table’.
+Viking Cruises has a similar concept where participants explore local food markets for ingredients to later cook onboard in your own private ‘Kitchen Table’.

 Do you feel more tempted to cruise for the dining experiences alone?
 Let me know what appeals to you most from these experiences.
 Thanks to all the contributors, go check out their blogs!